HDFC International Debit Card Charges (2025): Fees, Forex & ATM Charges

 • Use HDFC Forex Card if you travel often and want to avoid forex charges entirely.

-• Use HDFC International Credit Card if you prefer rewards, travel perks, and lounge access.
+• Use an HDFC International Credit Card if you prefer rewards, travel perks, and lounge access.

 • Avoid using an HDFC Debit Card for major international expenses due to high forex markup fees & withdrawal charges.